 # Original default value 512kB min_parallel_index_scan_size = 128kB

 - Defines the minimum segment size to partition indices for parallel execution.
-Lowering this value to 128kB enables parallel index scans over the most used index events_cesnet_storagetime_idx (about 600MB size for 36GB events table) to run with optimal number of workers across a large range of stored event counts when filtering for a whole day worth of events.
+Lowering this value to 128kB enables parallel index scans over the most used index events_cesnet_storagetime_idx to run with optimal number of workers across a large range of stored event counts when filtering for a whole day worth of events.
 Affected queries no longer run over threshold (2s).
 Lowering this value helps most if either the system is equipped with a high parallel I/O capable disk subsystem or the whole DB fits into RAM.
 Otherwise it is advised to watch out for workers starving on I/O.

 The two most important changes enabling parallelism for queries are those for